MicrosoftDocs/dynamics-365-intelligent-order-management/topics/architecture.md

 ## Insights

 The platform manages data through the application lifecycle and is visualized using Power BI.
-The preview release of Intelligent Order Management provides several dashboards to help the business user understand key order and fulfillment metrics.
+Intelligent Order Management provides several dashboards to help the business user understand key order and fulfillment metrics.
 Customers can use the same technology to present and combine data from other apps as needed.

 Machine learning is used to analyze data using models and uses advanced algorithms to find or predict patterns in data.
 Customers can build models using AI builder that use data from Intelligent Order Management, so that results are updated on entities used during the order and fulfillments flows.
 This will help decision making in orchestration flows.
 Future releases of Intelligent Order Management will provide models out of the box.